 Cruise bike in Holland on Sailing Home

-Drop off your belongings in your cabin, then introduce your guide and the crew.
+Drop off your belongings in your cabin and meet your guide and crew members.

-During dinner on board the Sailing Home, the guide will give you the week's program.
+During dinner on board the Sailing Home, the guide will give you the program for the week.

-From Uithoorn you continue your journey on country lanes and along canals through the Green Heart and the polders of Holland to reach the town of Gouda, known for its cheese.
+From Oude Wetering you continue your journey along country roads and canals through the Green Heart and polders of Holland to the town of Gouda, known for its cheese.

-You will also discover some specialties such as "stroopwafels" (Dutch wafers), pottery, or even earthenware.
+You will also discover some specialties such as "stroopwafels" (Dutch wafers), pottery, and earthenware.

-After dinner you will be free to explore the city.
+After dinner you are free to explore the city.

-Kinderdijk is known for its old UNESCO-listed windmills.
-These mills were still used until 1950 to regulate the water level.
+You stop in Kinderdijk which is known for its old windmills classified as a UNESCO World Heritage Site.
+These windmills were still used until 1950 to regulate the water level.

-In Rotterdam you embark on board for Delft, the city known for its pottery, "the blue of Delft".
+In Rotterdam you will board the Sailing home for Delft, the city known for its pottery, "Delft blue".

-Visit of the Prinsenhof museum which is located in the former Monastery of Saint Agatha.
+Visit of the Prinsenhof museum in the former monastery of Saint Agatha.

 Day 4 - Delft-Katwijk-Leiden, 40 km